libbyshoop/csinparallel/modules/DistributedMemoryProgramming/source/IntroCluster/IntroCluster.rst

 	:height: 200px
 	:alt: MPI Structure

-.. centered:: Figure 1: Distributed Memory System [2]
+.. centered:: Figure 2: Distributed Memory System Obtained from www.computing.llnl.gov [4]

 Some benefits of using clusters are: